 Since joining Clarify I’ve been working with the same customer, which I enjoy as I like to own something and develop it.
 We have helped my customer by ensuring that their products stand out in the market which is rapidly becoming saturated.
 This has been done by reaching new audiences with capabilities that they are not historically associated with, and therefore are less well known for.
 We achieved this by involving strategic level contacts in order to build the customers reputation and pipeline.

 I recently described this process as “rather than taking food off your plate; Clarify are filling up your plate when you’re away from the table”.

 What does your role entail?

 As a BDM, my role is to build pipeline alongside my customer’s BD team by booking high level, high quality, fully qualified opportunities (Prospect Meetings), which will then convert into closed, won deals.
-What that means is that I speak with people within the desired prospect account to understand their challenges & pains, and speak to them about what it is they’re working towards.
-Once I have understood this, I then discuss with them how my customer’s solutions can help and arrange for a further discussion with my customer.
+What that means is that I speak with people within the desired prospect account to understand their challenges and pains, in order to understand their goals.
+Following this, I explain how my customer’s solutions can help and arrange for them to meet my customer for further information.
 This handover includes a discussion about what we already know and which of the customer’s solutions would be most pertinent to the prospect.

 What did you do before you joined Clarify?

-After finishing University I worked for an independent retailer supporting their marketing, before joining a digital marketing agency where I worked for nearly 2 years; my role there was to act as an Account Manager which included some new business activity as well, and introduced me to selling.
-It was that experience of pitching and understanding a business’ needs and how we can solve them, which ultimately led me to Clarify.
+After finishing University I worked for an independent retailer supporting marketing, before joining a digital marketing agency where I worked for nearly 2 years; my role there was to act as an Account Manager and introduced me to selling.
+It was that experience of pitching and understanding a businesses needs and how we can solve them, which ultimately led me to Clarify.